10 Strategies To Promote Curiosity In Learning

 10. De-school it.
 Let the content stand on its own.

 Example: If there’s a backstory, tell it.
-For example, on th surface, Arabic numerals (as a topic in and of themselves) don’t seem inherently interesting, but if students understand that as a system it was ‘adopted’ from Hindu scholars by Arab mathematicians and it’s specific origin is somewhat up for debate, it suddenly becomes more interesting.
+For example, on the surface, Arabic numerals (as a topic in and of themselves) don’t seem inherently interesting, but if students understand that as a system it was ‘adopted’ from Hindu scholars by Arab mathematicians and its specific origin is somewhat up for debate, it suddenly becomes more interesting.

 In school, we tend to ‘schoolify’ things so that they ‘work’ in a classroom.
 This often means that whole and full and interesting ‘things’ lose their heads and tails so that we can squeeze them into a timeframe, assessment form, or the like.
 By returning some content to its more natural ‘state,’ curiosity can be encouraged.